Stewie23/humhub2civicrm/README.md

 This module supports flexible newsletter and opt-in scenarios by linking HumHub checkboxes or profile values to CiviCRM group membership—fully automated on profile save.

 ---

-⚠️ Note: This module is in early development.
+⚠️ **Note**: This module is in early development.
 While group joining and leaving functionality is working, logging is currently minimal and not yet user-friendly.
 The connection test is basic, profile field handling is limited, and matcher configuration is currently hardcoded.
 A dedicated log viewer and admin tools are planned.

+---

 ## 🧹 Features

 - 🔁 **Auto-Sync on Profile Save**
-  Whenever a HumHub user updates their profile, an API call to Extended Contact Matcher (XCM) in CiviCRM is made - Fields that are send to CiviCRM can be configured.
+  Whenever a HumHub user updates their profile, an API call to the Extended Contact Matcher (XCM) in CiviCRM is made.
+Fields to send to CiviCRM can be configured.

 - 📬 **Newsletter/Opt-in Mapping**
   Profile fields (e.g., checkboxes like `receiveNewsletter`) can be mapped to CiviCRM group joins/leaves.
 Supports "double opt-in" logic via separate `groupJoin` and `groupLeave`.